antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

   - api
 disableComments: false
 ---
-Lately at work I had to create an app to let our users record their screen or camera and audio *directly in the browser*.
+Lately at work, I had to create an app to let our users record their screen or camera and audio *directly in the browser*.

-While the MDN web docs are well documented, there were a couple of issues I encountered down the road and I had to do quite a bit of googling around, testing some NPM packages and fight off weird browser compatibility issues, so… I though I would spare the souls of my fellow developers after me 😅
+While the MDN web docs are well documented, there were a couple of issues I encountered down the road and I had to do quite a bit of googling around, testing some NPM packages and fight off weird browser compatibility issues, so… I thought I would spare the souls of my fellow developers after me 😅

 ## The idea

 What I want to achieve here is fairly simple: let the users record either their screen or their camera *plus audio* and obtain a video of the recording.

-Recording the camera and audio is fairly simple, since it uses the same API interface to record both devices and we have to work with a single stream.
+Recording the camera and audio is fairly simple since it uses the same API interface to record both devices and we have to work with a single stream.

 Recording screen and audio requires us to merge two different media streams from two different APIs, but as you will see this is not that complicated.